Skip to content

 The most effective way to use Monk is to clearly express your intent in natural language.
 If you don’t understand the output or actions taken by Monk you can simply ask for clarification at any time.
 If you don’t specify enough information, Monk will ask you for more details.

-For example, you can ask Monk what it can do by typing @monk what can you do? in the chat.
+For example, you can ask Monk what it can do by typing what can you do? in the chat.

 Run a project locally